-Sequential analysis score results showed that the outcome of this technique is affected by the total trial number from which criterion mean and s values are drawn (Figures 2 and 4).
+Sequential analysis score results showed that the outcome of this technique is affected by the total trial number from which criterion mean and SD values are drawn (Figures 2 and 4).
 Yet, results were not dependent on the position in the total sample where the subsample was drawn (e.g. first, mid or last 10).
-Qualitative assessment of the sequential analysis plots suggests that the results from the first

-Figure 5.
-Flow chart of the aim, evidence and subsequent decisions/conclusion on which condition to report sequential analysis results from.

-10 condition are affected by the "transition" phase of the moving point mean (Figure 3).
+Qualitative assessment of the sequential analysis plots suggests that the results from the first 10 condition are affected by the 'transition' phase of the moving point mean (Figure 3).
 This transition appeared most commonly due to the mean of the first two trials lying above or below the criterion bandwidth as in the most regular pattern illustrated in Figure 3.
-There were of course instances where the transition phase did not exist, and these data generally resulted in low sequential analysis scores.
-That the transition phase still existed in data from the mid-10 and last 10 conditions indicate it is not related to any warm-up decrement or familiarisation with the task.
-Results of relative sequential analysis scores support the qualitative assessment (Figure 4), showing that the first 10 condition often produces a relative score higher (65.6%) than the first 20 and 30 conditions (59.0% and 56.9%, respectively).
-Similar differences in relative sequential analysis scores can be calculated from the data reported by James et al. (2007) when comparing their 10th (72%) and 20th (58%) trial conditions.
+There were of course instances where the transition phase did not exist and these data generally resulted in low sequential analysis scores.
+That the transition phase still existed in data from the mid 10 and last 10 conditions indicate it is not related to any warm up decrement or familiarisation with the task.

+Results of relative sequential analysis scores support the qualitative assessment (Figure 4), showing that the first 10 condition often produces a relative score higher (65.6%) than the first 20 and 30 conditions (59.0% and 56.9% respectively).
+Similar differences in relative sequential analysis scores can be calculated from the data reported by James et al. (2007) when comparing their 10 (72%) and 20 (58%) trial conditions.
 These results are sufficient to exclude the first 10 condition as a supply of valid sequential analysis results to determine the number of trials to stable means.

 With the first 10 condition excluded, it must also be considered whether to accept sequential analysis values from either the first 20 or 30 trial number conditions.
-Despite the evidence showing the different behaviour of the first 10 trials (mean "transition" and higher relative sequential analysis score), analyses showed that there were few differences (5 of 36 pairwise time series comparisons) between the criterion mean values derived at the 10th, 20th and 30th trial.
-As the kinematic mean does not vary statistically from the 10th trial to 20th and 30th, nor are relative sequential analysis scores consistently different between the 20th and 30th trial conditions, collecting 20 trials appears sufficient to estimate stable means.
-This will ensure that the mean has passed the "transition" phase illustrated in Figure 3 and avoided the different relative sequential analysis score behaviour of the first 10 condition.
+Despite the evidence showing the different behaviour of the first 10 trials (mean 'transition' and higher relative sequential analysis score) analyses showed that there were few differences (5 of 36 pairwise time series comparisons) between the criterion mean values derived at the 10th, 20th and 30th trial.
+As the kinematic mean does not vary statistically from the 10th trial to 20th and 30th, nor are relative sequential analysis scores consistently different between the 20th to 30th trial conditions, collecting 20 trials appears sufficient to estimate stable means.
+This will ensure that the mean has passed the 'transition' phase illustrated in Figure 3 and avoided the different relative sequential analysis score behaviour of the first 10 condition.
 It is worth noting that this is the recommendation for the current population and task based on the process determining the optimal condition from which to report sequential analysis results described previously and summarised in Figure 5.
 Limitations such as time, budget or technological factors, learning and/or fatigue may stipulate modification of this process within other research projects or applied settings.
 Qualitatively, change in some participants' throwing technique was noted, perhaps attributable to fatigue or learning, within the final ten throws of this study.
 These perceived changes included decreased ball velocity, wrist and humerus height at release and changes in the release angle, altering the path of the ball in flight.
-In the present investigation, this provided further justification for the use of the 20-trial condition; however, it is possible that the 30trial condition may be more appropriate for estimating stable mean values in other tasks populations.
+In the present investigation this provided further justification for the use of the 20 trials condition, however, it is possible that the 30 trials condition may be more appropriate for estimating stable mean values in other tasks and populations.